-When it comes to custom electromechanical sensing and actuation for the industrial and aerospace market, you want assurance that you will receive a quality product.
+When it comes to custom electromechanical sensing and actuation for the industrial and aerospace market, you want assurance that you will receive a quality electromechanical transducer.
 No company can afford to have failures that affect position sensors; that’s why sourcing your products from a manufacturer with ISO 9001:2015, AS9100 Rev D certified processes, and ANAB accreditations will give you peace of mind.

 LVDT stands for a Linear Variable Displacement Transducer and works under the principle of mutual induction, and displacement.
 Simplistically it means non-electrical energy is converted into electrical energy.
 How the energy gets converted provides an extremely reliable solution for a precise linear displacement (position) and gauging measurement.